kylemar/BestPracticesDemo/README.md

 #### Step 2: Open the project in Visual studio and run it.

 Once you download the sample, open the solution file in visual studio and after successful rebuild, debug/run the sample.
+If the sample does not build make sure your Visual Studio has NuGet (https://api.nuget.org/v3/index.json) as a [package source](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#package-sources)

 The following window should appear.
 Select the highlighted(Different colors) options in the popup.

  ![Screenshot](Images/1.png)